These days, we all have our head in the Cloud – and it turns out, that’s a good thing.

 The rise of cloud computing has opened up incredible potential for businesses to grow faster than ever before, with fewer overheads and hardware requirements, and now even small and medium-sized enterprises can take advantage of world-class technology to streamline business activities, gain vital insights and, ultimately, boost revenue and expand.

-With such a huge explosion of new innovations targeting every niche and nuance of your business, how do you wade through to find the most essential enterprise software tools for the digital age?
+With such a huge explosion of new innovations targeting every niche and nuance of your business, how do you wade through to find the most essential enterprise BI software tools for the digital age?

 Here’s our guide to the top enterprise apps you can’t – or at least, shouldn’t – do without.